North Shore; Middle Harbour

 This little stretch of Middle Harbour shoreline below the Roseville Bridge has a number of isolated strips of sandy beach where the kids can play as you take in the sun.
 The 7.5 km Two Creeks Walking Track leads north from this park under the Roseville Bridge to East Killara and East Roseville.
 Beginning at the corner of Slade Avenue and Tryon Road, East Lindfield, the walk circles East Lindfield, descending beside Gordon Creek to Middle Harbour and continuing along Middle Harbour to Roseville Bridge.
 Alternatively, you can access the walk from the corner of Tryon Road and Eastern Arterial Road near Lindfield Oval.
 Along the way you will see post-war cobbled tracks and stonework, Coachwood forests, sweeping water vistas and vegetation communities ranging from moist gullies to Sydney sandstone gully bushland.
 UBD Map 196 Ref C1.
 Babbage Road, Roseville Chase.

-Take a pleasant walk through the bush starting at the corner of Merlin Street and Roseville Avenue, Roseville.
-This well maintained track follows Moores Creek through a fern gully.
+Starting at the corner of Merlin Street and Roseville Avenue, Roseville, this well maintained track follows Moores Creek through a fern gully.
 Along the way you pass numerous caves where evidence of Aboriginal habitation has been found, passing Casuarina woods, Llewellin Falls, Carlyle Falls, Little Falls, Babbage Falls and Goblers Glen.

 Seven Little Australian Park, in the neighbouring suburb of Lindfield, opens a window to the natural bushland along the valley of Gordon Creek, which flows into Middle Harbour Creek to the north of Roseville.
 While living nearby at 1 Werona Street, Lindfield, 21 year old Australian author Ethel Turner visited the park and received the inspiration for her first novel, Seven Little Australians.
 Turner Lookout also recalls her early years living in Lindfield.